fitecluborg/docker/experimental/vlan-networks.md

 ![Simple Macvlan Bridge Mode Example](../docs/userguide/networking/../docs/userguide/networking/images/macvlan_bridge_simple.png)

 **Note** For Macvlan bridge mode and Ipvlan L2 mode the subnet values need to match the NIC's interface of the Docker host.
-For example, Use the same subnet and gateway of the Docker host ethernet interface that is specified by the `-o parent=` option.
+For example, use the same subnet and gateway of the Docker host ethernet interface that is specified by the `-o parent=` option.

 - The parent interface used in this example is `eth0` and it is on the subnet `172.16.86.0/24`.
 The containers in the `docker network` will also need to be on this same subnet as the parent `-o parent=`.
 The gateway is an external router on the network, not any ip masquerading or any other local proxy.